theeejo/Paint-App/README.md

 # Paint-App

 Simple painting app in the browser using canvas + export of the result

+Functionalities